celo-org/docs/blog/5-11-2022-how-to-develop-your-game-items-with-thirdweb-erc1155-base-contract-on-celo/thirdweb.md

 ### Building the contract preliminaries

 The contract is developed with Remix IDE.
 The scope of this article transcends how to use Remix IDE; hence, developers should be familiar with Remix IDE before going through this guide.
+Create a new solidity file with your preferred name.
+For this tutorial, the contract is named **_“thirdweb.sol”_**.

 The following steps are required to build out the contract preliminaries:

-1. Create a new solidity file with your preferred name.
-For this tutorial, the contract is named **_“thirdweb.sol”_**.
-2. Declare your license type and add your pragma line.
-Use any solidity version above 0.8.0, import thirdweb’s ERC1155Base contract, and create your game contract in the solidity file you created in Remix.

     ``` solidity
 //SPDX-License-Identifier: MIT